Custom Titanium Parts

 - 100% Quality Guaranteed.

-This metal has excellent corrosion resistance and resists tarnishing at room temperature.
-Titanium is also ductile and has a high melting point, making it perfect for extreme heat applications.
+Titanium is ductile and has a high melting point, making it ideal for extreme heat applications.

 Properties of Titanium